KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 `KPackageStructure` is also needed to just define that this package is a plasma widget, and where its entry point is.

 `"X-Plasma-API-Minimum-Version" : "6.0"` is required to enable Plasma 6 support.
-Plasmoids without this key are assumed to only work with Plasma 5 and will not be mad available in the UI.
+Plasmoids without this key are assumed to only work with Plasma 5 and will not be made available in the UI.

 For Plasma 6 changes, read the [Porting Plasmoids to KF6]({{< ref "porting_kf6.md" >}}) guide.